factcast/factcast/factcast-site/documentation-docsy/content/en/Ops/ops-tips.md

 # set thresholds based on approximate number of facts inserted
 autovacuum_vacuum_threshold:<number of new facts each month>
 autovacuum_analyze_threshold:<number of new facts each week>
+# when enabling fastupdate we recommend to set naptime to 10s to prevent the pending list from growing to big
+autovacuum_naptime:'10'
 ```

 ## AWS RDS Configuration